The Crown season 5: What will happen? Who are the new actors taking over the roles? All you need to know about Netflix’s royal drama

 While the drama was originally planned to run over six 10-episode seasons, while writing the fifth season, The Crown creator Peter Morgan decided that it was "the perfect time and place to stop".
 Then, in July 2020, it emerged that Morgan had changed his mind and Netflix confirmed on social media that a sixth season would be in the works after all.

-So now we know that the fifth series of The Crown is going to be the penultimate series, looking at the time period in question - the late 80s and turbulent early 90s - in greater detail.
+So now we know that the fifth series of The Crown is going to be the penultimate series, looking at the time period in question - the turbulent early 90s - in greater detail.
 It also gives new cast members including Imelda Staunton and Lesley Manville double the time to appear on screen.

 So from expected release date of The Crown season 5 to the new cast members that are replacing Olivia Colman, Helena Bonham Carter and Tobias Menzies on screen - what do we know about the series so far?